How to find an evidence-based mental wellbeing app

 ORCHA’s stringent reviews also serve as an important tool for narrowing down options—only 15% of reviewed apps meet their minimum standards.

 So we’re really happy to announce Foundations’ very successful evaluation by ORCHA.
-Not only did we meet the minimum standards (based on 260 criteria), we got 100% in the category of clinical assurance and an overall score of 88%, which puts us among the highest-ranked applications in our category, "Stress & Anxiety".
+Not only did we meet the minimum standards (based on 260 criteria), we got 100% in the category of clinical assurance and an overall score of 88%, ranking us #1 in our categories, "Stress & Anxiety" and "Mental Wellbeing".

 How Foundations can help your team